-When you do move them, make sure to dig around their entire root system so that you do not accidentally cut the roots, as this will cause further damage to the plant and it make it more difficult for it to settle in to its new home.
+When you move them, dig around their entire root system so that you do not accidentally cut the roots, as this will cause further damage to the plant and make it more difficult for it to settle into its new home.

 If your outdoor fern has been planted in a pot or container, you can solve the problem by simply moving the pot to a shadier location.

 Ferns with root rot will become stunted and fail to grow as they should.
-Root rot is a disease cause by soil-dwelling fungi that attack the fern’s roots.
+Root rot is a disease caused by soil-dwelling fungi that attack the fern’s roots.

-Once roots are infected they can no longer serve the plant by providing it with the right amount of moisture and nutrients.
+Once roots are infected they can no longer serve the plant by providing the right amount of moisture and nutrients.

-If you suspect that your plant has root rot, you will need to act fast to save it.
-Allow the soil to dry out between waterings and place a rain-proof cover over your fern.
+If you suspect your plant has root rot, you must act fast to save it.
+Allow the soil to dry out between waterings, and place a rain-proof cover over your fern.